jotpowers/College-Grads/realestate.md

 ## Correlation between real estate and the equities market

 Some of the strongest held beliefs is that real estate
-* Has a higher rate of return that equities
+* Has a higher rate of return than equities
 * Is more recession resistant
 * Does not correlate with the stock market